-The company acts as a finance company to the Endo Group of Companies and as such has limited operations emanating from this task.
-Its primary function is the lending and monitoring of the proceeds of the € 13.5 million 4.5% Unsecured Bonds 2029 (the 'Bonds') issued to the public in 2019 by the company, pursuant to and in terms of a prospectus dated 6 March 2019.
+The Company acts as a finance company to the Endo Group of Companies and as such has minimal operations emanating from this task.
+Its primary function is the lending and monitoring of the proceeds of debt securities issues, primarily the € 13.5 million 4.5% Unsecured Bonds 2029 (the 'Bonds') issued to the public in 2019 by the Company, pursuant to and in terms of a prospectus dated 6 March 2019.
 The Bonds are guaranteed jointly and severally by two companies forming part of the same group: International Fender Providers Ltd (C 69877) and Endo Properties Limited (C 13033).
+The Bonds are currently listed and trading on the Official List of the Malta Stock Exchange.